mohitpai/journey-optimizer.en/help/using/datasource/external-data-sources.md

     * 'form': meaning that the content type will be application/x-www-form-urlencoded (charset UTF-8) and the key-value pairs will be serialized as is: key1=value1&amp;key2=value2&amp;...
     * 'json': meaning that the content type will be application/json (charset UTF-8) and the key-value pairs will be serialized as a json object as is: _{ "key1": "value1", "key2": "value2", ...}_

-The definition of the way the access token must be injected in the HTTP request of the action:
+### Definition of the way the access token must be injected in the HTTP request of the action

 * authorizationType: defines how the generated access token must be injected in the HTTP call for the action.
 The possible values are: